seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 The function $h$ will depend on a parameter $\epsilon > 0$.
 We choose $h$ to be holomorphic, and also even and real-valued on the real and imaginary axes, so that we preserve the Fourier symmetry and keep $f_j(r)$ real-valued.
 We will also choose $h$ so that it is bounded on every fixed horizontal strip, which is used to prove that $f_j$ is a Schwartz function.
-This will be done by choosing "$w(a)$" (which appears later) to be compactly supported.
+We will achieve this by choosing an integrable, compactly supported weight $w(a)$, introduced below.

 > **Lemma 4.3.** The functions $f_j$ extend to real-valued radial Schwartz functions on $\mathbb{R}^d$ with $\widehat{f}\_+ = f_-$, $\widehat{f}\_0 = f_0$, $f_-(0) = f_+(0) > 0$, and $f_0(0) = 0$.

 The proof is given below.
 In short, shifting the contour upward proves rapid decay at infinity, while shifting it downward past the gamma poles gives smoothness at the origin.
-The value at the origin comes from the "first pole", $t=-i\lambda$, and is determined by $P_j(-i)$.
+The value at the origin comes from the first pole, $t=-i\lambda$, and is determined by $P_j(-i)$.

 Shift the contour from $\mathbb{R}$ to $\mathbb{R}+iu\lambda$ and substitute $t=\lambda(T+iu)$, with $u>-1$.
 No poles lie between the two contours, so the integral remains unchanged.
 Writing $r=e^{v(u)}$, where $v(u)$ will be chosen below, gives